-Luckily, the DUKTIG is quite the blank canvas and you can easily transform it into a myriad of play experiences.
+Luckily, the IKEA toy kitchen is quite the blank canvas and you can easily DIY it into a myriad of dramatic play experiences.

-But for the more adventurous, here are a few ideas to inspire you to hack it into something much more than a play kitchen.
+But for the more adventurous, here are a few IKEA play kitchen hacks to inspire you to transform it into something much more than a play kitchen.

 Give me a donut and an espresso, Connor, while I watch the video of the build process:

 Over at our FB group, Tessa shares her IKEA DUKTIG hack, turning it into an ice-cream stand for her toddler.
 She accessorised it with such cute toys and says her son can now “sell you ice cream, fresh fruits, milkshake, coffee and maybe even a Frappuccino.”

 To inspire you, here’s another version of a delicious looking ice-cream stand.

 And yet another, complete with a cute striped awning and chalkboard front.
 Because we need to know the flavor of the day before we can make any sales.
 See the tutorial here.